aaronliu0130/usacoVSCode/README.md

 ## Status

-Currently, all 1.2 problems and `milk2` have been completely resolved. `transform` is unfinished, and all others have not started.
-Yet.
+Currently, all problems 1.1~2.4 have been finished.